 In the Law of Republic Indonesia Number 10 Year 2009 on Tourism, Chapter I, section 3, it is stated that the tourism function physical needs, spiritual, and intellectual every tourist to recreation and travel as well as increase the income of the state for the welfare of the people.
-The purpose of the national tourism can be seen below:
+The purpose of the national tourism can be shown in Figure 1.